Art Journaling

 Main takeaway: Journal about the stuff you will want to remember in the future.
 Don’t bother with journaling about the stuff you won’t care about — petty fights with your family, a mean comment someone made to you, none of that is worth the effort in writing it down.
 If you won’t care about it in 20 years, don’t bother writing about it now.

-If you haven’t already bought supplies for your art journal, I also recommend checking out the product lines being made available by brands like Happy Planner, Martha Stewart, TUL and Arc.
-Happy Planner, in particular, makes discbound guided journals, memory books, notebooks and planners available that would all be ideal for art journaling.
-I am transitioning to using discbound planners for all my planning, journaling and memory keeping (which, honestly, will blur the line even further between my art journals and scrapbooks — and that is totally OK, because in hindsight, it doesn’t really make much sense to keep them separate.)
+If you haven’t already bought supplies for your art journal, I also recommend checking out the product lines being made available by brands like The Happy Planner / Me & My Big Ideas.
+The Happy Planner makes discbound guided journals, memory books, notebooks and planners available that would all be ideal for art journaling.
+I am transitioning to using discbound planners for all my planning, journaling and memory keeping (which, honestly, will blur the line even further between my art journals and scrapbooks — and that is totally OK, because in hindsight, it doesn’t make sense to keep them separate.)

 So there you have it: Those are my thoughts on the basic essentials of art journaling.
 I hope you find these insights helpful as you decide whether this is something you want to pursue — and if you do, how to go about it.